 The day had turned a cloudy grey since ascending into the mountains from Sydney.
 I don’t mind a chill in the air, but grey skies tend to bum me out.
 You can blame years of living in perennially grey London for that.

 I was excited to see lots of deciduous trees of various shades of fire gracing the gardens.
 The grey skies were forgotten and I was eager to get out and explore the expansive grounds.

 I must have been from New England in my past life.

 The gardens were well-tended with neatly mown lawns and beds of flowers and small shrubs lining the concrete pathways.
 For a less manicured experience, we headed to the corner of the gardens where the Lady Fairfax walk began through the darkened rainforest.

-I enjoyed everywhere we discovered in the gardens but I think my favourite part was the Plant Explorers walk.
-It is a quiet pathway lined with interpretive signs telling about the early explorers who travelled to far-flung parts of Asia to collect specimens of plants that are now common place in western gardens of today.
+I enjoyed everywhere we discovered in the gardens but I think my favorite part was the Plant Explorers walk.
+It is a quiet pathway lined with interpretive signs telling about the early explorers who traveled to far-flung parts of Asia to collect specimens of plants that are now commonplace in the western gardens of today.

 A feeling that I associate with autumn.

-After a couple of glorious hours spent at the gardens it was time to venture to the remote village of Mount Wilson for more autumn-y goodness.
+After a couple of glorious hours spent at the gardens, it was time to venture to the remote village of Mount Wilson for more autumn-y goodness.

-Mount Wilson is so tiny that it doesn’t really have a town centre just a small church, a community notice board and a Village Hall.
+Mount Wilson is so tiny that it doesn’t really have a town center just a small church, a community notice board and a Village Hall.
 Kind of like where I grew up in Te Hihi, although we had a petrol station too.
 Winning.

-Everyone appeared to be in the village to visit the private gardens which come alive with colour in autumn.
-As we had just been to the botanical gardens we didn’t visit any in Mount Wilson, preferring to walk along the roadside path to enjoy the prevalent autumn colours and clusters of fairy-tale toadstools throughout the village for free.
+Everyone appeared to be in the village to visit the private gardens which come alive with color in autumn.
+As we had just been to the botanical gardens we didn’t visit any in Mount Wilson, preferring to walk along the roadside path to enjoy the prevalent autumn colors and clusters of fairy-tale toadstools throughout the village for free.

 The weekly market was in full swing at the Village Hall when we arrived.
 A man at a stall near the entrance had bought along a basketful of puppies to keep him company.
-Seriously, many puppies tucked up together in a blanket lined basket.
+Seriously, lots of puppies tucked up together in a blanket-lined basket.
 Just about the cutest thing I have ever seen.

-Most of the stall holders were well into their golden years so the stalls inside the Hall held hand knitted items, preserves and chutneys, and bric-a-brac.
+Most of the stallholders were well into their golden years so the stalls inside the hall held hand-knitted items, preserves and chutneys, and bric-a-brac.
 It reminded me of my Grandma.

-Further along the main village road there was a farm that had opened its ground for chestnut collecting, something that I haven’t done before but seems oh so autumn.
+Further along the main village road, there was a farm that had opened its ground for chestnut collecting, something that I haven’t done before but seems oh so autumn.
 We just had to do it.

 We paid our $5 each and were given thick gardening gloves and a wicker basket to collect the chestnuts in.
 Heading down the grassy slope to the field of chestnut trees, we saw a lot of empty husks and lots of people searching among the brown leaves for whole ones.
 I wondered if we would find any at all.